Paying Off a Student Loan: How Long Does It Take?

 Perhaps, equally important is making timely payments each month.
 This isn’t always easy, especially if you’re struggling to cover daily expenses, rent, or a mortgage.
 However, your ability to make regular or even extra payments will reduce the amount of time it takes to clear your debt.

 The average time that it takes to repay student loans ranges anywhere between 10 and 30 years.
-Of course, everything depends on your individual set of circumstances.
+While most undergraduate borrowers finish in 10 to 12 years, those with graduate degrees or high-balance professional debt average 20 to 25 years.
 Every situation is different, and so are the timetables.

 Below we’ll delve deeper into some of those averages and cover the basics.
 We’ll even provide a couple of tips for those working on paying off student loans early.